Porgramming-Hero-web-course/batch-4-assignment-1-fahimabushra1/blog-1.md

 // - **Type Narrowing**: TypeScript helps to determine the specific type of a union value using `typeof` checks or custom logic.
 This allows to handle each type correctly.

 // - **Improved Code Reliability**: Union types ensure addressing all possible types, making your code more robust and error-free.

+// Intersection Type:

+// An **intersection type** in TypeScript combines multiple types into a single type, meaning a value must satisfy all the types included.
+It is created using the `&` (ampersand) symbol.
+This allows you to create a new type that has all properties and methods of the intersected types, making it useful for combining traits or characteristics from multiple types into one.